Guide to deliverability. Basics of email (SPAM) filters

 If the spam score reaches more than 4-5, it’s definitely a suspicious site.
 Generally, the higher the spam score, the higher the chance of it being a spammy website – hence the name Spamscore.

 - It’s probably unnecessary to say this in the post-GDPR era of email marketing, but make sure that your subscribers have opted in to receive your emails.
 Cold-emailing will definitely result in poor engagement and in turn, in poor reputation.

 - Even if you’re not cold-emailing people, you still have to work for engagement.
 Design your emails in a way that encourages action and excitement.
 The design has to be aesthetic, the copy must be easy to read and the email has to have a clear call-to-action.
 Well, this rule doesn’t apply if it’s a transactional email.
 A transactional email can simply tell the details of something without using too much fancy design.

 If your emails result in poor engagement, it demonstrates that the people you’re emailing aren’t willing to interact with you, which will result in a higher risk of landing into the SPAM section of the inbox, resulting in even worse engagement rates.

 On rare occasions, the path to the inbox can be interrupted by things called Gateways.
 Imagine them as the goalkeepers of our inboxes.
 It can easily block the email from going out, which means it will never even reach the inbox or the spam folder.

 So an email’s path to the inbox looks like this:

-So, it basically works like this (oversimplifying, of course) – a malicious email will probably be blocked at the gateway, which means that it never even reached the inbox.
-If it’s malicious and still reached the inbox, the spam filter will identify it and place it in straight to the spam folder.
+So, it basically works like this (in simple terms) – a malicious email will be blocked at the gateway, which means that it never even reaches the inbox.
+If it’s malicious and still reaches the inbox, the spam filter will identify it and place it in straight to the spam folder.

 Only after overcoming these obstacles, the email can reach the inbox.